Kasit Piromya

-Kasit Piromya (กษิต ภิรมย์; RTGS: Kasit Phirom; born 15 December 1944 in Thonburi) is a Thai diplomat, Democrat Party politician, and former People's Alliance for Democracy ("Yellow Shirts") activist.
+Kasit Piromya (กษิต ภิรมย์; RTGS: Kasit Phirom; born 15 December 1944 in Thonburi) served as a Thai diplomat, Democrat Party politician, and activist in the People's Alliance for Democracy ("Yellow Shirts").
 He was Foreign Minister of Thailand under Abhisit Vejjajiva from 2008 to 2011.

 Early life and education

-Kasit was born on 15 December 1944 at Thonburi.
-He received early education at Bangkok Christian College and then went to study at the high school level at St Joseph's College, Darjeeling.
-After that, he returned to higher education at the Faculty of Political Science, Chulalongkorn University.
-He admitted to Chulalongkorn University for a period of time and applied for a bachelor's degree in International Affairs at the School of Foreign Service, Georgetown University, USA.
-After that, Kasit received an international relations study at the Institute of Social Studies, the Netherlands and the National Defense College, Class 32.
+Kasit was born on 15 December 1944 in Thonburi.
+He received early education at Bangkok Christian College and studied at St. Joseph's College, Darjeeling, India.
+He studied at the Faculty of Political Science, Chulalongkorn University for a period of time before attending the School of Foreign Service, Georgetown University, USA, where he received a bachelor's degree in International Affairs.
+He then received a master's degree in international relations at the Institute of Social Studies, the Hague, the Netherlands.
+Later on, he studied at the National Defense College, Class 32.

 Careers

 He has served as the ambassador to the Soviet Union and Mongolia, Russia and the former Soviet republics, Indonesia and Papua New Guinea, Germany, Japan, and the United States.
-Most recently he has appeared on government opposition channels to denounce the current government as well as to denounce the US for interfering in Thai affairs.